Photospheric high-frequency acoustic power excess in sunspot umbra: signature of magneto-acoustic modes: Simulation

 We use a single spatially and temporally localised acoustic source to excite the oscillations in the domain.
 The source is located in the middle of the horizontal layer 500 km beneath the solar surface.
-This position of the source allows us to study the interaction of the wave packet, generated by the source, with unperturbed and perturbed by the magnetic flux tube halves of the numerical domain.
-Thus it also ensures to directly compare the character of the wave propagation in the magnetically active region with the quiet Sun region.
+Due to symmetry of the source in the $x$-direction, this allows us to directly compare the character of the wave propagation in the magnetic and non-magnetic halves of the domain.